Who We Are

 Allied Command Transformation was commissioned on June 19th, 2003.

 Headquarters Supreme Allied Commander Transformation is organized into five directorates reporting to the Chief of Staff.
 The directorates are Capability Development, Strategic Plans & Policy, Resources & Management, Joint Force Development and the Bi-Strategic Command Military Partnerships Directorate.
 There are more than one thousand military and civilian personnel working at Allied Command Transformation from Allied and Partner nations.

 The Command Group shapes the trajectory of Allied Command Transformation.
 The Command Group includes Supreme Allied Commander Transformation, the Deputy Supreme Allied Commander Transformation, the Chief of Staff, the Political Advisor and the Command Senior Enlisted Leader and their offices.
 These offices are composed of military leaders, subject matter experts, assistants and advisors.

 The Commander and Deputy Commander of Allied Command Transformation are directly supported in their duties by a joint office.
 Under the supervision of the Executive Assistant to Supreme Allied Commander Transformation, the joint office is comprised of both the Commander’s and Deputy Commander’s Executive Assistants, Military Assistants, Personal Assistants, Aides de camp, security officers and protocol officers.
 The joint office also consists of the Commander’s Action Group, a selection of special assistants, and of speech writers and scientific and communication advisors.
 Its mission is to prepare Supreme Allied Commander Transformation’s and Deputy Supreme Allied Commander Transformation’s engagements and disseminate decisions and guidance to the command.

 The Chief of Staff, and his office tasks, stewards and coordinates the work of the Headquarters and subordinate centres.
-Reporting to the Chief of Staff are branches that include the legal advisor, financial advisor, communications advisor and the gender advisor.
+Reporting to the Chief of Staff are branches that include the legal advisor, financial advisor, communications advisor, command auditor and the gender advisor.

 The Political Advisor and the Deputy Political Advisors are drawn from the diplomatic services of NATO member states.They support and shape the initiatives of the Supreme Allied Commander for Transformation.
 They render advice on political, economic and various non-military matters and support Command initiatives with member and partner nations of the Alliance, international organizations and non-governmental entities.